ericwat/Week2/README.md

 Creating a user
 - Create a new user account
 	- Must be 21 or older
-	- First name, lastname, email, username, password, password confirm
+	- First name, lastname, email, birthday, username, password, password confirm

 Authenticating Users
 - Log into an account